JustPause/My-Webside/README.md

   - [ ] add iamteapot page
 - [ ] add pages for the hedder
   - [ ] add Dark Light mode
+    - [ ] change wallpapaer
+    - [ ] all the white border change to gray
+    - [ ] maybe chage text colot to gray
   - [ ] home
   - [ ] about
   - [ ] media - in burger meniu